 In my experience, I would say that there is a lot of interaction with the Counsellors for this age group with an emphasis on smaller groups.

-From karaoke to video games, scavenger hunts to arts and crafts, there is something to appeal to all in this Disney Cruise Kids Club age group.
+From karaoke to video games, puzzles, challenges and scavenger hunts to arts and crafts, there is something to appeal to all in this Disney Cruise Kids Club age group.

-The Disney Fantasy and Dream have a wonderful indoor and outdoor space that might even make you wish you were a teenager again.
+The Disney Fantasy and Dream have wonderful indoor and outdoor spaces that might even make you wish you were a teenager again.